johnnylieu/ai-rag-slackbot/README.md

 [![Watch the demo video](https://img.youtube.com/vi/23-lgMneJ5U/0.jpg)](https://youtu.be/23-lgMneJ5U)

 A proof-of-concept Slack bot that answers questions using only the documentation provided to it.
 Each Slack channel is mapped to its own folder of source documents (PDFs).
-The bot only answers from the documents assigned to the channel a question was asked in, and explicitly says so when the answer isn't covered
+The bot only answers from the documents assigned to the channel a question was asked in, and explicitly says so when the answer isn't covered.

 Built as a proof of concept for internal evaluation.
 One bot, multiple channels, each channel scoped to its own knowledge base.
 Multilingual feature in Karhcer channel for our international clients/techs.